 As a PhD student, I explore communication practices, histories and mechanisms.
 I research these issues to help place into contemporary context many ways that diverse cultural groups communicate with people who are both “in” their group(s) and “outside” of their group(s).

-In a more conversational sense, though, I’ve also helped people work toward culturally competent and culturally humble communication methods.
-I know a lot about a lot of peoples.
 As a multigenerational Black/Afro-Atlantic woman from Florida, who was educated in art school, two HBCUs and an R-1 flagship institution, I know diverse ways of knowing and cultural customs.
 I developed practices (code switches, networking strategies and more) that reflect sensitivity to different social groups (without sacrificing personal integrity and honesty).

 I use my academic training, lived experiences and acute personal observations to help guide different “kinds” of people toward more humane and representative ways of connecting.
 In an era of extreme social separation, I’m trying to help build cultural bridges.